Tag: #ExploreSriLanka

 • Location: Situated in central Colombo, along the Galle Road, facing the vast Indian Ocean.

-• Best Time to Visit: Evenings are the best time, as the cool sea breeze and stunning sunsets create a magical atmosphere.
+• Best Time to Visit: Evenings are the best time.
+The cool sea breeze and stunning sunsets create a magical atmosphere.

 • Activities: